seanbreckenridge/wait-for-internet/README.md

 ## Example Usage

 In bash/shell scripts, I litter `wait-for-internet` wherever I'm paranoid about not having an internet connection.
-If I have some [script that runs in the background](https://github.com/seanbreckenridge/bgproc) that needs an internet connection (e.g. to `ssh` into my server and run some task), I run `wait-for-internet` and the top, just to be safe.
+If I have some [script that runs in the background](https://github.com/seanbreckenridge/bgproc) that needs an internet connection (e.g. it makes some request to some API, or `ssh`es onto my server and runs some task), I run `wait-for-internet` and the top, just to be safe.

 On the command line: